 Irene was taught by ASC sisters in grade school.
 She wove blankets for the Works Progress Administration program at La Crosse, Kan.

 She entered the Adorers convent in Wichita at age 18 on Sept.
 1, 1936, joining three siblings who had entered before her.
 She was the 19th woman from Liebenthal to join the Adorers.

 Her mother, a widow, entered the community of the Holy Heart of Mary in Illinois several months later.

 Irene professed first vows on Aug.
 10, 1938, and final vows on July 1, 1943.

-For nearly 40 years, she kept house at the Wichita Center, Sacred Heart College and Academy, at several hospitals, retirement homes, and an archbishop’s residence.
+For nearly 40 years, she kept the house at the Wichita Center, Sacred Heart College, and Academy, at several hospitals, retirement homes, and an archbishop’s residence.